cropgeeks/hpc-help/data-storage.rst

 Data management
 ---------------

-There are two main locations for storing data on the system:
+There are three main locations for storing data on the system:

+- NFS shared network storage
 - BeeGFS shared network storage
 - Node-specific local scratch storage